A bill to amend the Elementary and Secondary Education Act of 1965 to strengthen mentoring programs, and for other purposes.

 Length: 11 pages

-This bill was introduced on July 18, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 18, 2007, in a previous session of Congress, but it did not receive a vote.

 Jul 18, 2007